Search Knowledge Base by Keyword

 No. It is available to sole proprietors (no entity formation), rental property owners (as far as the activity rises to the level of a Section 162 trade or business or meets the safe harbor test), S corporation shareholders and partnerships (multi-member LLCs, LLPs, and all the other goofy variants).
 Having an LLC is a good idea for other reasons, but the Section 199A deduction is not one of them.

 Is the Section 199A deduction a business deduction?

-No. It is a deduction taken on the owner’s individual tax return on page 2 of Form 1040 on line 9.
-Don’t look at your 2017 tax returns for line 9… the IRS decided to chop up Form 1040 into multiple parts and relabeled them Schedules for the sake of everyone’s desire to have a postcard tax return.
+No. It is a deduction taken on the owner’s individual tax return on page 1 of your individual tax return (Form 1040) on line 13 for the 2020 tax year.
+Don’t look at your 2017 tax returns for line 13… the IRS decided to chop up Form 1040 into multiple parts and relabeled them Schedules for the sake of everyone’s desire to have a postcard tax return.
 No one seems to complain about state tax returns which can easily exceed 3 pages (California).

 Back to the IRS and Form 1040 being chopped up… For example, Schedule 1 is titled Additional Income and Adjustments to Income which is essentially page 1 of old school Form 1040.

 Is the Section 199A deduction available to rental property owners?